ktoso/rx-wiki/Getting-Started.md

 ## Getting Binaries

+*NOTE: The binaries are not yet on Maven Central but will be shortly.*

 Binaries and dependency information for Maven, Ivy, Gradle and others can be found at [http://search.maven.org](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.netflix.rx%22%20AND%20a%3A%22rxjava-core%22).

 Example for Maven: